pagopa/cstar-cli/integration_check/README.md

 > - make sure to empty the Batch Service's AdE errors folder,
 > - start the Batch Service.

-Make sure to run the following command after a successful run of the Batch Service where AfE error files are downloaded.
+Make sure to run the following command after a successful run of the Batch Service where AdE error files are downloaded.

 From the project root run the script with the following command:
 ```bash